Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-sprites.md

   - html
 ---

-The other day we looked at using [SVG Fontawesome icons](https://daily-dev-tips.com/posts/fontawesome-svg-alternative/), and this method of using an SVG Sprite can be used in more ways!
+The other day we looked at [SVG Fontawesome icons](https://daily-dev-tips.com/posts/fontawesome-svg-alternative/), and this method of using an SVG Sprite can be used in more ways!

 So let's dive deeper into using SVG Sprites.